redox-os/website/content/faq.en.md

 Redox has some variants for each task, take a look at them below:

+- `minimal` - The most minimal variant with a basic system without network support.
+Aimed for embedded devices, very old computers, testers and developers.

-- `server-minimal` - The most minimal variant with a basic system.
-Aimed at embedded devices, very old computers and developers.
+- `minimal-net` - The most minimal variant with a basic system and network support.
+Aimed for embedded devices, very old computers, testers and developers.

 - `desktop-minimal` - The most minimal variant with the Orbital desktop environment included.
-Aimed at embedded devices, very old computers and developers.
+Aimed for embedded devices, very old computers, testers and developers.

 - `server` - The server variant with a complete system and network tools.
-Aimed at server administrators, embedded devices, low-end computers and developers.
+Aimed for servers, embedded devices, low-end computers, testers and developers.

 - `desktop` - The standard variant with a complete system, Orbital desktop environment and useful tools.
-Aimed at daily usage, producers, developers and gamers.
+Aimed for end-users, producers, gamers, testers and developers.

 - `dev` - The development variant with a complete system and development tools.
-Aimed at developers.
+Aimed for developers and testers.

 - `demo` - The demo variant with a complete system, tools, players and games.
-Aimed at testers, gamers and developers.
+Aimed for end-users, gamers, testers and developers.

 ## Which devices does Redox support?